 In deciding to take risks, people weigh up the potential rewards with the consequences.
 However, consequences aren’t always readily grasped in adolescence.
 It’s often not until the brain matures around the age of 25 or 26, that we’re able to make choices and fully consider the likely outcomes.
-That’s why, during the teenage years, it can be good to help them understand consequences and realise that there can be implications of poor behaviours and decisions.
-By learning about the consequences that result from the decisions they make, you can help your teenager to change negative behaviour.
+That’s why, during the teenage years, it can be good to help them understand consequences of risk taking and realise that there can be implications of poor behaviours and decisions.
+By learning about the consequences that result from the decisions they make, you can help your teenager to change negative behaviour and replace it with positive risk taking behaviour.

 Setting meaningful consequences with your child